rusith/game-of-threes/README.md

   - React Router for routing.
   - Tailwind CSS for styling.
   - Vite for bundling.
+- The `game` folder contains specific components and state for the game which is the main feature of the app.
+- The `shared` folder contains shared components for example, `Modal`.

+### API notes

+- The app is a a Node.JS application
+- Uses Socket.io to create the API.
+  - Dotenv for configuration.
+  - Vite for bundling.
+  - Jest for testing.
+  - Mongoose for database connection.
+  - Redis for pub/sub.
+  - Inversify for dependency injection.
 - The `game` module is the main module of the app.
   - `game.controller.ts` is the controller which binds the incoming socket connections with the game service.
   - `game.service.ts` is the service which contains the logic of the game.